arpitbbhayani/articles/blogs/better-programmer.md

  - once every 6 months model a physical phenomenon

 # Read super exhaustively
-It is not only writing code that improves our programming skills but it is reading some quality code written by expert programmers that makes the difference.
+It is not only writing code that improves our programming skills but it is reading some quality code written by expert programmers that make the difference.
 Reading code written by experts improve our programming vocabulary and by doing this we

  - learn the best programming practices
  - discover the new programming paradigms
  - find ways to properly structure our code for extensibility

 The best way to start doing it is by picking up an open-source project and start skimming the code.
 It is okay to not understand it in the first go but it is important to skim it a few times and get acquainted.
-After a few skims, everything will fall in place, the code becomes familiar and we start to understand the flow and business logic.
+After a few skim, everything will fall in place, the code becomes familiar and we start to understand the flow and business logic.

 ### Action Items